Visual-Studio-projects/Active-Directory-Search/README.md

 * Queries Active Directory for the text in the "Find Text" textbox

 #### Save (Button)
-* Saves the current listbox view to a .csv file
+* Saves the current listbox view to a .csv file to the user's desktop

 ####	User List (Button)
 * This will change the layout of the listbox to show more information about each member of a group